MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-facility-manager.md

 **To create a floor for a facility**

-1. On the left pane, select **Facilities**<!--Edit okay?-->, and then select the facility where you want to add a floor.
+1. On the left pane, select **Facilities**, and then select the facility where you want to add a floor.

 2. On the **Occupancy** tab, select **New Floor**.